-The vast majority of staff in the Planning Service are now working from home during this period and until further notice.
+The vast majority of staff in the Planning Service are now working from home until further notice.
 The good news is the Planning Service as a whole is well placed to continue to provide a service through remote working.
-However certain arboricultural functions will be reduced due to the limitations from home working and in light of the advice from Central Government.
+However, certain arboricultural functions will be reduced due to the limitations from home working and in light of the advice from central government.

 • current photographs showing the tree(s) which are date and time stamped